flox/flox/CONTRIBUTING.md

 Currently this repo houses three rust crates:

 - `flox`: the flox binary and reimplementation of the `bash` based flox.
-- `flox-rust-sdk`: A library layer implementing flox' capabilities independent of the frontend.
+- `flox-rust-sdk`: A library layer implementing flox's capabilities independent of the frontend.
 - `floxd`: a potential flox daemon